 IEC System for Certification to Standards relating to Equipment for use in Explosive Atmospheres (IECEx System)

-Site Assessment Report for Assessment of IECEx Candidate and Accepted Ex Certification Bodies (ExCBs) and Candidate and Accepted Ex Testing Laboratories (ExTLs)
+Site Assessment Report for Assessment of IECEx Candidate and Accepted Ex Certification Bodies (ExCBs), Candidate and Accepted Ex Testing Laboratories (ExTLs) and Candidate and Accepted Additional Testing Facilities (ATFs)

 Introduction

-This Form provides a Report Template for completion by IECEx assessment teams when conducting site assessments, as part of the overall assessment of candidate Ex Certification Bodies (ExCBs) and candidate Ex Testing Laboratories (ExTLs).
+This Form provides a Report Template for completion by IECEx assessment teams when conducting site assessments, as part of the overall assessment of candidate Ex Certification Bodies (ExCBs), candidate Ex Testing Laboratories (ExTLs) and candidate Additional Testing Facilities (ATFs).

 This site assessment report may also be used for site visits conducted by IECEx assessors and teams as part of follow-up assessments, surveillance and re-assessment visits.

 Unused annexes should be deleted, and additional annexes may be added to this report.
-When such changes are made, the Contents should be updated.
+When such changes are made, the table of Contents should be updated.

+IECEx ExCB/ExTL/ATF assessment report for <Insert body name>